35 named for charter rewrite panel

 The debate on these two issues must be finalised first, he said, adding he was confident that the matter will be settled by the end of the year.

-Meanwhile, MFP leader Chaithawat Tulathon said yesterday the party would still make suggestions to the committee but had formally decided to opt out.
+Meanwhile, MFP leader Chaithawat Tulathon said on Friday the party would still make suggestions to the committee but had formally decided to opt out.

 He urged the government to listen to all stakeholders and give them space to voice their opinions to avoid a new round of political conflict.